debapriya9b/cookbook/README.md

 ## UX

 I have decided to build a Cookbook, since I personally love food and always try out new recipes from different public sites like Cooking blogs, youtube etc. This was the perfect opportunity to finally have a single application to contain all of my favourite recipes in one source.
-A lot of people often ask me for specific recipes, so now I can quickly provide a single source for all of my tried and tasted recipes.
+A lot of people often ask me for specific recipes, so now I can quickly provide a single source for all of my tried and tested(as well as tasted) recipes.
 It also allows others to store their own recipes securely.

 ### User Stories